gpsites/objectivismseminar.com/index.md

 * Monday November 5,
   8:00pm [Mountain][mtn]:
-  Andrew will
+  Greg will
-  continue leading discussion of
+  begin leading discussion of
-  Chapter 7 ("Understanding the Campaign against Inequality") near Page 206 in the book [Equal Is Unfair: America's Misguided Fight Against Income Inequality][book] by Don Watkins and Yaron Brook
+  Chapter 8 ("Conclusion: How to Save the American Dream") near Page 219 in the book [Equal Is Unfair: America's Misguided Fight Against Income Inequality][book] by Don Watkins and Yaron Brook